raoul2000/yii2-workflow/guide/docs/source-file.md

 By doing so, **all workflow definition classes** will be loaded from the `app\models\workflows` namespace.
 Note that this alias overrides any specific namespace configuration that you may have defined the *standard ways*.

-#### PHP array Loader
+# PHP array Loader

-**Loading workflow definitions for a PHP array stored in a file.**

-First configure the workflow file source component to use the `PHPArrayLoader` class.
-In this example, workflow definition files are assumed to be located in `@app/models/workflows`.
+The `PhpArrayLoader` loads the workflow definitions from a PHP array stored in a file.
+As it is not the default loader, you must do some configuration to be able to use it.
+As you don't want to rely on the default behavior, you must explicitly configure the workflow file source component so to use the `PHPArrayLoader` class.
+In the example below, the workflow definition files are assumed to be located in `@app/models/workflows`.

 ```php
 $config = [